M31-Capital/Investment_Theses/english/Audius (AUDIO).md

 These arguments pretty much sum up the major problems with the current web2 music distribution architecture – artists are underpaid and undervalued relative to the value they create (unequal value distribution), and centralized entities (record labels and streaming platforms) control both content discovery as well as monetization potential.
 While there are other issues like royalty payments, opaque old systems etc. – we believe these are the biggest two problems within the space right now – both of which Audius looks to tackle.

-## Investment Thesis

-The Biggest Value Drivers of Music are Rewarded

-Poor Rights Management and Opaque Royalty Calculations

 ## Industry Outlook & TAM

 ## Technology - How it Works